omarwastaken/SkightWare/README.md

 <a href='https://ko-fi.com/skight' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

 # DISCLAIMER
-### This tool is intended for educational purposes only.
+### This tool is intended for ethical purposes only.
 Please be aware that using it for any illegal activity is strictly prohibited and at your own risk.
 I take no responsibility for any misuse of this project.